-Dulce de leche is an Argentinian dessert to prepare from condensed milk.
-This is to create by boiling sweet cow’s milk till it polymerizes and becomes rich.
-Dulce de leche was using to sweeten chocolates, pastries, waffles, and ice creams and is often flavor with chocolate, lime, or caramel.
+Dulce de leche is an Argentinian dessert prepared from condensed milk.
+This is created by boiling sweet cow’s milk till it polymerizes and becomes rich.
+Dulce de leche was used to sweeten chocolates, pastries, waffles, and ice creams and is often flavored with chocolate, lime, or caramel.

-Gelato was producing with dairy, butter, egg, and sweetener, then flavor with fruit syrups, nuts, or other flavors.
-It distinguishes from ice cream by its lesser fat content and longer blending procedure.
+Gelato was produced with dairy, butter, egg, and sweetener, then flavor with fruit syrups, nuts, or other flavors.
+It distinguishes itself from ice cream by its lesser fat content and longer blending procedure.
 Gelato is among Argentina’s most well-known unique ingredients.

 Alfajor is a sort of pastry sandwich between two delicious cookies using dulce de leche or milk jam filling.
-After that, the mixture is either dip in chocolate or dust with meringue powder’ sugar.
-During the Christmas period, alfajor is most sold commercially and consume.
+After that, the mixture is either dipped in chocolate or dusted with meringue powder’ sugar.
+During the Christmas period, alfajor is most sold commercially and consumed.

 Pastelitos have a crunchy texture.
 Argentinian sweets are often starring in shape, with quince or potato preserves on the inside.
 They’re normally crispy and then glazed with sugar.
 Serve pastelitos with dulce de leche and garnish with rainbow sprinkles if desired.

-Rogel is a traditional Argentinian delicacy to create out of many thin sheets of dough to cover with a dulce de leche filling.
+Rogel is a traditional Argentinian delicacy created out of many thin sheets of dough to cover with a dulce de leche filling.
 The dessert normally produces up to eight layers, with meringue adorning on top.
 In Argentina, Rogel is a must-have for any celebration.

 30. PANQUEQUES CON DULCE DE LECHE (PANCAKES WITH CARAMEL)